druce/druce.github.io/aws.md

 - Ignore the following if you don't understand it: typically I will explicitly update held-back packages and autoremove, until I see nothing left to update.

-- Next, download the Anaconda installer: Go to the [install page](https://www.anaconda.com/download/#linux) , right-click on the big button for the 3.7 version and copy the link address.
+- Next, download the Anaconda installer: Go to the [install page](https://www.anaconda.com/download/#linux) , right-click on the big button for the latest 3.x version and copy the link address.

 - Go back to the terminal and enter